EcoDynIZW/GEE-PICX/README.md

 * When clicking "Raster export" (1), two image collections will appear in the *Console*-tab in the upper-right window and can be further inspected.
 * The first one includes all single images that were filtered according to the user input, the second one includes the composite images that can be exported.
 * In this example 539 satellite images (cloud cover 65%) were aggregated to eleven annual scenes, covering an area north of Ariquemes, Brazil.
-* The acquisition date of the respective images of the single image collection can be found in the last section of the respective names (yymmdd), under "features".
+* The acquisition date of the respective images of the single image collection can be found in the last section of the respective names (yyyymmdd), under "features".

 <img src="https://github.com/Luisa-del/GEE-PICX/blob/main/img/example2_print.png">